-Industry December 31, 2007 Industry September 30, 2007 Other Media 13% Other Media 15% Healthcare, Education & Childcare 10% Consumer Products 8% Chemical, Plastics & Rubber 7% Buildings & Real Estate 7% Energy/Utilities 7% Business Services 7% Auto Sector 6% Home & Office Furnishings, House wares & Durable Consumer Products 7% Consumer Products 6% Transportation 7% Buildings and Real Estate 5% Chemical, Plastics, & Rubber 6% Business Services 5% Leisure, Amusement, Motion Pictures, Entertainment 6% Home and Office Furnishings, Housewares, & Durable Consumer Products 5% Broadcasting & Entertainment 5% Leisure, Amusement, Motion Pictures, Entertainment 5% Cable Television 5%
+Technology September 30, 2007

+Industry

+Other Media 15%

+Consumer Products 8%

+Buildings & Real Estate 7%

+Business Services 7%

+Home & Office Furnishings, Housewares &

+Durable Consumer Products 7%

+Transportation 7%

+Chemical, Plastics, & Rubber 6%

+Leisure, Amusement, Motion Pictures,

+Entertainment 6%

+Broadcasting & Entertainment 5%

+Cable Television 5%

-We may invest from time to time, to the extent permitted by law, in the securities and instruments of other investment companies, including private funds.
+We may invest, to the extent permitted by law, in the securities and instruments of other investment companies and companies that would be investment companies but are excluded from the definition of investment company provided in Section 3(c) of the 1940 Act.
 We may also co-invest in the future on a concurrent basis with affiliates of PennantPark, subject to compliance with applicable regulations and our allocation procedures.
 Some types of negotiated co-investments may be made only if we receive an order from the SEC permitting us to do so.
 There can be no assurance that any such order will be obtained.

-On December 31, 2007, our portfolio consisted of thirty-eight companies and was invested 21% in subordinated debt, 33% in second lien secured debt, 2% in equity investments and 44% in senior secured loans.
+On March 31, 2008, our portfolio consisted of forty companies and was invested 28% in subordinated debt, 30% in second lien secured debt, 2% in equity investments and 40% in senior secured loans.